Words: Jamie Groovement

+We asked him to pick his definitive 10 rap LPs of the 90s.
 Admittedly, choosing your favourite records from a certain time period and a certain genre would be a difficult, unenviable task for anyone.
-Even more so when you’re DJ Muggs and the era chosen is the nineties; indisputably the creative high point in hip-hop’s fourty-four year lifespan.
+Even more so when you’re DJ Muggs and the era chosen is the 90s; indisputably the creative high point in hip-hop’s forty-four-year lifespan.

 1.Public Enemy – It Takes A Nation Of Millions (1988)